fonttools/fontbakery/README.md

 This will enable completion for `fontbakery` on each newly opened Bash.

 * Install bash-completion.
-On many Linux distributions it is installed and enabled by default.
+On many GNU+Linux distributions it is installed and enabled by default.
 Mac OS X users can find it in Fink or MacPorts.
 * Copy or symlink the `path-to/fontbakery/bin/bash_completion` file to `/etc/bash_completion.d/fontbakery` (on Mac&nbsp;OS&nbsp;X to: `/sw/etc/bash_completion.d/fontbakery` or `/opt/local/etc/bash_completion.d/fontbakery`).
 * Restart your shell.